6 injured in South Carolina beach shooting; video captures moment shots ring out

 IOPPD has also established a tip line which can be reached at 843-529-3750.

-Police added that they had already planning to step up patrols ahead of spring break, and that patrols will likely be increased even further after the shooting.
+Police added that they had already planned to step up patrols ahead of spring break and that patrols will likely be increased even further after the shooting.